The medical information in this review was provided by our in-house dentist Dr. Gemma Wheeler.

 I have no crowns, bridges or veneers and I have not had any cosmetic dental treatment completed.

 Whilst they are not perfect, on the whole, they look pretty good.
 They are healthy and filling free.
+This would be an ideal candidate for snap on veneers.

 I have had some relapse in the position of my teeth since wearing braces about 18 years ago and I would like them to be a little whiter.